FAIRWINDS Website

 I needed to convince the company on two fronts:

-While all of that was great, I also knew I had to convince our executives that had no clue to what any of that meant and probably couldn't care less about what GitHub and a headless CMS was.
-Form them, I had to explain how the investment would ultimately lead to a multi phased strategy — starting with a foundational overhaul of technology, sure, but ending with a site that will learn a user's interest and viewing habits in order to tailor itself to the user and lead to higher conversions.
+While all of that was great, I also knew I had to convince our executives who had no clue what any of that meant and probably couldn't care less about what GitHub and a headless CMS were.
+For them, I had to explain how the investment would ultimately lead to a multi-phased strategy — starting with a foundational overhaul of technology, sure, but ending with a site that will learn a user's interests and viewing habits to tailor itself to the user and lead to higher conversions.

 The Guiding Principles